 Intravenous fluids may be required in acute prostatitis cases, along with pain medications.

 Neutering may also be recommended.

 To prevent relapses:

 - Bring your dog for a recheck a week after finishing the medication.
-Your veterinarian may recommend urine and prostatic fluid cultures to be sure that the infection is no longer in the body.
+Your veterinarian may recommend urine and prostatic fluid cultures to ensure that the infection is no longer in the body.

 - Make sure the urine color is becoming clearer if it was an abnormal color when your pet was ill.

-Although animals are sicker with the acute disease, it is generally easier to achieve a complete cure than with the chronic disease.
+Although animals are sicker with acute disease, it is generally easier to achieve a complete cure than chronic disease.

-The chronic disease is difficult to cure.
+Chronic disease is challenging to cure.
 Dogs with chronic prostatitis are more likely to have continued problems despite therapy.